ioan-thomas/ip-address-tracker/README.md

 ### What I learned

+###### Environmental variables

+A ***fundamental*** concept I learned whilst deploying this project was that local environmental variables in `.env.local` files to not work in production.
+I explored alternatives such as hosting a node server however, it was out of the scope of the project...
+Instead, I found that Vercel offers the ability to host environmental variables on the platform, that are accessible to the browser.

 ###### Dynamic imports

 Next.js dynamic import support, which allowed me to import the component (that uses the react-leaflet package) with no SSR.
 The below function tells the component to only render after the Next.js server-side render has happened.
 See the code below: